-Since the commencement of the Pacific Highway upgrade, fatal crashes have been almost halved, down from the mid 40s to the 20s annually, in recent years.
+Since the commencement of the Pacific Highway upgrade in 1996, fatal crashes have almost halved, down from the mid 40s to about 20 annually in recent years.
 It is anticipated that the completion of current and future projects will continue to improve safety, further reducing the number of fatal and casualty crashes on the highway.

 The Pacific Highway upgrade will improve the amenity of many townships currently along the route.
 The upgrade will result in the highway bypassing many major towns, which will reduce noise, pollution and traffic and improve safety in these townships.

-The Australian Government has committed $5.64 billion from 2013-14 towards the completion of the Pacific Highway upgrade by the end of the decade.
+The Australian Government has committed $5.64 billion from 2013-14 towards the completion of the Pacific Highway upgrade by 2020.

-Currently, 408 kilometres, or 62 per cent, of the Pacific Highway between Hexham and the Queensland border is a four-lane divided road.
-All remaining sections of the upgrade are currently under construction.
+Currently, 483 kilometres, or 74 per cent, of the Pacific Highway between Hexham and the Queensland border is a four-lane divided road.
+All remaining sections of the upgrade are in planning or under construction.

 The upgrade comprises a number of projects that are under construction.
 The following are links to the individual webpages of these projects: